-No changes in our internal control over financial reporting (as defined in Rules 13a-15(d) and 15d-15(d) under the Exchange Act) occurred during the quarter ended December 31, 2019 that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.
+No changes occurred in our internal control over financial reporting (as defined in Rules 13a-15(d) and 15d-15(d) under the Exchange Act) during the quarter ended December 31, 2020 that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.
+Further, we have not experienced any material impact to our internal controls over financial reporting as a result of our employees working remotely due to the COVID-19 pandemic.
+We are continually monitoring and assessing the impact the COVID-19 pandemic has on the operating effectiveness of our internal controls.